bretheskevin/theladswebsite/README.md

 ## To Fix

-- Leaderboard doesn't load when running the project in production mode
 - Can't login on mobile
 - Can register on mobile but show an error like it didn't work